-Description of Properties
+Description of Mineral Properties

-The Company has five mineral properties in Nevada, USA, as shown in Figure 1 below, and three principal properties in northern Ontario as shown in Figure 2, within a field of nineteen surrounding properties staked subsequent to the discovery of kimberlite breccia at Northway.
+The Company has five mineral properties in Nevada, USA, as shown in Figure 1 below, and three principal projects in northern Ontario as shown in Figure 2, which includes a field of sixteen separate properties related to the kimberlite breccia pipe complex and diamond discovery at Northway.

-Mineral properties located in Nevada are held by the Company's wholly owned subsidiary, Renntiger Resources USA Ltd., registered in Nevada.
+Mineral properties located in Nevada are held by the Company's wholly owned subsidiary Renntiger Resources USA Ltd., registered in Nevada.
 The Company does not operate a US-based mineral exploration office.
-Mineral exploration in Nevada is overseen by the Company's Exploration Manager, with mineral exploration service companies and consultants based in Nevada and elsewhere utilized to conduct the Company's exploration activities.
+Mineral exploration in Nevada is overseen by the Company's VP Exploration, with mineral exploration service companies and consultants based in Nevada and elsewhere utilized to conduct the Company's exploration activities.

-The reader is referred to the Company's website at www.vrr.ca for an up-to-date description of the geology and mineral potential of all of its mineral properties, including bulleted summaries of exploration work completed by VR and illustrated with up-to-date maps, figures, cross-sections and rock photos.
+The reader is referred to the Company's website at www.vrr.ca for an up-to-date description of the geology and mineral potential of all of its mineral properties, including bulleted summaries of exploration work completed by VR, and illustrated with up-to-date maps, figures, cross-sections and rock photos.

 Figure 1.
-Location of the Company's mineral exploration properties in Nevada, USA.
+Location of VR's mineral exploration properties in Nevada, USA.